A German Immigrant Girl Shares Her Adventure

 INTRODUCTION

-" 1 should be happy to do so if I had time," she replied in a sweet voice, but with a strong German accent, "for it is very unpleasant traveling in this scorching sun."
+"I'd be happy to do that if I had the time," she replied in a sweet voice with a strong German accent, a stark contrast to the harsh reality of her life.
+"It's very unpleasant to travel in this scorching sun."

 Chapter I : Birth and Childhood

-Thus my father, while yet young, found himself in possession of wealth seemingly inexhaustible, and he began, for the first time, to think that he might now cease to exert himself as he had hitherto done.
+Thus, my father, while yet young, found himself in possession of wealth seemingly inexhaustible, and he began, for the first time, to think that he might now cease to exert himself as he had hitherto done.

 He was greatly aided in coming to a satisfactory conclusion in this matter by the recollection of a college classmate to whom he had once been sincerely attached and whose untimely death a few years previous he had deeply lamented.